palewire/first-python-notebook/docs/src/concat.md

 Our columns are in a slightly different order.
 This happens a lot from year-to-year in state datasets: a new data person starts, and they decide to reformat everything, but we're still using previous years (or they don't reformat previous years at all).

-We could fix this manually.
-But that introduces some possibilities for error.
-And if the same problem happens again *next* year, where does that leave us?
-We just have to do it all over again.

 Luckily, Pandas has a built-in method for dealing with problems like this: `concat`.

 This method *concatenates* multiple dataframes into one single dataframe by combining their rows and columns.